ShinatMahajan/sweetfrontend/README.md

 ## 🔗 Backend

 This frontend connects to the Sweet Shop Backend API.
-Make sure the backend is running before testing.